Igalia/explainers/canvas-writing-mode/README.md

 ### Non-goals

-We do not plan to address multi-line text as canvas does not support this even for horizontal writing.
+We do not plan to address multi-line text as canvas does not support this, even for horizontal writing.

 ## Proposed Approach